The greatest stories somehow show the drama of creation, fall, and redemption.

 “To become aware of the possibility of the search [for meaning] is to be onto something.
 Not to be onto something is to be in despair.
 The movies are onto the search, but they screw it up.
 The search always ends in despair.”

-Tied with “Penny Serenade” as my personal favorite is “Going My Way” (1944), with Bing Crosby as Father Chuck O’Malley, the young upstart happy-go-lucky priest who liked to wear St. Louis Browns baseball gear and coach Brooklyn street gangs and transform them into singing cherubs, and who specializes in revitalization of old parishes.
-The simple, poignantly familiar human story, the quaint, innocent music, the made-for-storytelling characters, and warm touch on your heart will leave you wanting more.
+Tied with “Penny Serenade” as my personal favorite is “Going My Way” (1944), with Bing Crosby as Father Chuck O’Malley.
+O’Malley is a young, upstart happy-go-lucky priest who liked to wear St. Louis Browns baseball gear.
+He coached Brooklyn street gangs and transformed them into singing cherubs.
+He not only revives street kids.
+The St. Louis priest has a gift for revitalizing declining parishes (and declined parishioners).
+The simple, poignantly familiar human story, the quaint, innocent music, the made-for-storytelling characters, and the warm touch on your heart will leave you wanting more.

-When Penny Serenade or It’s a Wonderful Life becomes the handmaiden of that greater transcendent vision, and the longing is named—our Lord Jesus who has come to fill the eternity in our hearts with His life lived for us and His death on the cross on our behalf—and we receive the gift of heaven by repentance of our sins and faith in Jesus Christ, or share His life with another, then—then—we really get the picture.
+When Penny Serenade or It’s a Wonderful Life becomes the handmaiden of that greater transcendent vision—and the longing is named— we might rediscover the longing, or even name it.
+Our Lord Jesus has come to fill eternity in our hearts with His life lived for us and His death on the cross on our behalf.
+When we receive the gift of heaven by repentance of our sins and faith in Jesus Christ or share His life with another, then—then—we really get the picture.